igorwojda/android-showcase/README.md

 ## Architecture

 Feature related code is placed inside one of the feature modules.
+We can think about each feature as the equivalent of [microservice](https://en.wikipedia.org/wiki/Microservices) or private library.

+Modularized code-base approach provides few benefits:
+- better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+Each module has a clear API., Feature related classes life in different modules and can't be referenced without explicit module dependency.
+- features can be developed in parallel eg. by different teams
-This modularized approach provides better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in the codebase and allows for feature to be developed in isolation, independently from other features.
+- each feature can be developed in isolation, independently from other features
+- Faster compile tim

-### Module dependencies
+### Cross-module dependencies

 This is a simplified diagram of dependencies between gradle modules.